Skip to main content

 Full CMI

-METOPIRONE contains the active ingredient metyrapone.
-METOPIRONE is a diagnostic agent.
+Metopirone® belongs to a group of medicines called diagnostic agents.
 It acts by reducing the production of the adrenal gland hormones, cortisol and corticosterone (which are also called corticosteroids).

-METOPIRONE is used to check if ACTH (adrenocorticotropic hormone), a natural body hormone acting on corticosteroid secretion, is being produced properly.
+Metopirone® is used as a test to find out if ACTH (adrenocorticotropic hormone, a natural body hormone acting on corticosteroid secretion), is being produced properly.

 Changes in the production of ACTH may happen for several reasons, for example, due to changes in the function of the adrenal or pituitary gland, or due to treatment with certain medicines.